sugarcrmlabs/OutboundEmailsDeployer/src/README.txt

 Changes to a Team
 If you make changes to the membership of a team, you have two options for deploying the applicable outbound mailbox changes to users:
 1. Wait for the Outbound Mailbox Deployer scheduler to run and propagate the changes to the users.
 By default, this scheduler runs every 30 minutes.
-2. Immediately allow the changes to take effect by opening the Outbound Emails Deployer and clicking the blue “Force Refresh of Outbound Mailboxes” button to propagate the changes to users.
+2. Immediately allow the changes to take effect by opening the Outbound Group Email Account Deployer and clicking the blue “Force Refresh of Outbound Mailboxes” button to propagate the changes to users.

 Removing a Team from an Outbound Mailbox Configuration
-To remove a team from the outbound mailbox mapping, navigate to Admin > Outbound Emails Deployer, find the correct outbound mailbox in the list, and click the Remove button next to the team you want to remove from the mailbox.
+To remove a team from the outbound mailbox mapping, navigate to Admin > Outbound Group Email Account Deployer, find the correct outbound mailbox in the list, and click the Remove button next to the team you want to remove from the mailbox.
 After clicking this button, a pop-up will prompt you to deploy the mapped settings across all users.
 If you are ready to deploy the changes, click “Confirm”.
 Otherwise, click “Cancel”.

 Important Notes